By Pierre Valette, Emmy and Peabody-Award winning journalist and TV producer

 “It was such a roller coaster ride going from one possible diagnosis to another—from uterine cancer, to lymphoma, to germ cell, then back to lymphoma,” Tanya explains.
 The fact is, none of Sarah’s oncologists ever knew with certainty what kind of cancer she had up until the day she passed away in 2015 at the age of 31.

 CUP represents 3 to 5 percent of all cancer diagnoses.1 Its defining feature is, frustratingly, that there is no real defining feature: patients present with metastatic cancer, but the specific site of origin is unknown.
 And when physicians use the traditional approach to cancer—in which the disease and treatments are defined by the site of origin—they are often at a loss for a treatment plan.
-Indeed, the most common treatment for CUP, six rounds of platinum-based chemotherapy, is usually ineffective, with 89 percent of CUP patients surviving less than 11 months after their initial diagnoses.
+Indeed, the most common treatment for CUP, six rounds of platinum-based chemotherapy, is usually ineffective, resulting in a median overall survival rate of less than one year.
+For more information on CUP download our guide.

 Dr. Andreas Beringer, International Medical Director of Personalised Healthcare at Roche, experienced firsthand as a neurosurgeon how difficult the CUP diagnosis was for patients.
 “It was really hard to see how they suffered, how they passed away so soon without realizing what this diagnosis means for them or their families,” he says.